-“I only heard bits and pieces.”
-Agnis told Zero.
+“I only heard bits and pieces,” Agnis told Zero.
 Her eyes were scrunched up in concern.
-“If I’m not mistaken, then the enemies would be a lot stronger than before.
+“If I’m not mistaken, the enemies would be much stronger than before.
 We could possibly even have another crazy world quest.”

-“Aw come on.
+“Aw, come on.
 Don’t say that.
 We’re friends now.”
 Jack clapped him on his shoulder.
 “We went through hell and back and again.
-Who wouldn’t think we aren’t blood brothers and sisters after all that.”
+Who wouldn’t think we don’t have blood brothers and sisters after all that.”

 “You jest.
 That’s a different matter.
 I’m just a simple poor merchant.”

-“A poor merchant my ass.
+“A poor merchant, my ass.
 You have a bag filled with items.”
 Zeraph grinned.
-“I wouldn’t be surprised if I don’t call you a swindler by the amount of deals you have cheated out of poor and rich folks.”
+“I wouldn’t be surprised if I don’t call you a swindler by the number of deals you have cheated out of poor and rich folks.”

 Alan innocently batted his eyes.
 “I don’t know what you are talking about.
 You must be mistaking me for a different Alan.
-If you say we are blood brothers you should know me by now.
+You should know me by now if you say we are blood brothers.
 I take from the rich and give to the poor like Robin hood.”

 “Robin hood?
-Bwhahahhaha.
+Bwahahahaha.
 How about the Scourge instead.”
-Jack boisterously laughed with his hand on his pot belly while spit was escaping his lips.
+Jack boisterously laughed with his hand on his pot belly while spit escaped his lips.

 Alan glared at Jack to shut up with his eyes.
 Everyone else couldn’t stop grinning at the two.
 A message appeared before the group as they had begun to read it.
 Their laughter quickly faded away as their smiles turned into frowns.

 “Quite exaggerating.”
 Zeraph rolled his eyes.
-“There are always profits to made around this situation.”
+“There are always profits to be made around this situation.”

-“But but-” Alan lips with twitching.
+“But but-” Alan’s lips were twitching.
 He was already ghastly pale from the news that was brought before them.

-“That’s not the major problem here you guys.”
+“That’s not the major problem here, you guys.”
 Zeraph cut in.
 “We’ve got the issue with the holy protection of the Hero’s Will ending.
-This means that there is no more protection from monsters coming straight into the Fire Continent.
-Our lives will become more difficult, possibly even some stray high level monsters that could wipe out a small village.”
+This means no more protection from monsters coming straight into the Fire Continent.
+As a result, our lives will become more difficult, possibly even some stray high-level monsters that could wipe out a small village.”

 “It’s alright.
 We can power level together and beat them all.”
 Jack hoisted his large battle hammer over his shoulder.
 “Working together will get us through.
 Just like the Real World quest.”

 “This and that are slightly different matters.
 We’re talking about the Electric Continent where the Land Sharks appeared from.
 We won’t know what else could be more dangerous than the monsters in the Fire Continent.
-We should be weary of where we go and not to split apart from the group.”
+So we should be careful where we go and not split apart from the group.”

 “I am not worried.
 I am just stating the obvious thing.
-We need to watch each other’s back.”
+We need to watch each other’s backs.”

 They had begun to walk through the winding paved roads of the Forgotten Forest.
-Jack was always checking behind him to see if there was anything following them, while Alan was surrounded by the rest of the group being well protected.
-Zero lead the group and Zeraph was stationed in the back, covering their rear.
-Agnis had her bow out, ready to shoot in a moments notice.
+Jack was always checking behind him to see if anything was following them.
+Zero led the group, and Zeraph was stationed in the back, covering their rear.
+Agnis had her bow out, ready to shoot at a moment’s notice.
 It didn’t take long before monsters swarmed them.

 “We’ve got baby spiders coming in from the right,” called out Zeraph.
-He shot a couple of arrows towards the direction of the Baby Spiders.
+He shot a couple of arrows in the direction of the Baby Spiders.
 They were all level 125 and did not run away from Zero’s group.
-Instead, large swarms of them were coming towards them.
+Instead, large swarms of them were coming toward them.

-Jack hammered down with a thunderous roar on top of a Baby Spider.
+Jackhammered down with a thunderous roar on top of a Baby Spider.
 “Hammer Falls!”
-An earth shattering ability that sent out an shock wave stunned the surrounding Baby Spiders.
+An earth-shattering ability that sent out a shock wave stunned the surrounding Baby Spiders.
 Alan was shooting with his slingshot.
-Even though the merchant class usually focus heavily on trades, they had a couple of abilities and weapons that allowed them to fight.
+Even though the merchant class usually focused heavily on trades, they had a couple of abilities and weapons that allowed them to fight.
 They weren’t completely defenseless.

-Zeraph dashed around, zigzagging in between each Baby Spiders.
-Zero following closely behind with his twin set of daggers, Ecurion.
-Both were engaging in a close quarter combat that required more skill to avoid from the swarm.
+Zeraph dashed around, zigzagging in between each Baby Spider.
+Zero following closely behind with his twin set of daggers, Excursion.
+Both were engaging in close-quarter combat that required more skill to avoid the swarm.

 Zero couldn’t help being satisfied with his small group.
-Even though they did not have a healer class with them, the small team of five did exceptionally well playing off of each other’s strengths and weaknesses.
+Even though they did not have a healer class, the small team of five did exceptionally well, playing off each other’s strengths and weaknesses.

 Jack acted more like a tank that could handle the heavy swarms of monsters.
-Zeraph and Zero were crowd control that darted in and out of the Baby Spiders picking them off quickly and efficiently.
+Zeraph and Zero were crowd control that darted in and out of the Baby Spiders, picking them off quickly and efficiently.
 While Agnis used more of her fire ability to decimate them in seconds.
-Allan on the other hand took care of the Baby spiders with a slingshot that were about to ambush the group to draw their attention away, allowing the group to come back and kill the Baby Spider.
+On the other hand, Allan took care of the Baby spiders with a slingshot that was about to ambush the group to draw their attention away, allowing the group to come back and kill the Baby Spider.

 “Thanks!”
 Zero whipped around and dashed forward with daggers in hand.
 He did a quick turn and rushed in towards the Baby Spider.
 “Trinity Fall!”
-In three continuous sharp movements, a blazing trail of fire erupted from his dagger adding additional damage.
-The Baby Spider burst into flames as Zero slice away the Baby Spiders legs and three-fourth of its health.
+In three continuous sharp movements, a blazing trail of fire erupted from his dagger, adding additional damage.
+The Baby Spider bursts into flames as Zero slices away the Baby Spiders’ legs and three-fourth of its health.

-Following after, Zero did a finishing four hit combo that finished the Baby Spider.
+After, Zero did a four-hit combo that finished the Baby Spider.

 Hopping from one monster to the next, Zero made his way around the group in a full circle.
-He was busily fending off the Baby Spiders that were coming down from the trees, while Agnis was impaling them with her arrows, thinning the crowds.
+He was busily fending off the Baby Spiders coming down from the trees while Agnis impaled them with her arrows, thinning the crowds.

-“It looks like they’re starting to thin out.”
-Agnis replied out loud.
-She nailed a Baby Spider perfectly in its eye, and whacked a falling spider out in the air with her bow.
-“At this rate we should be finished with them soon.”
+“It looks like they’re starting to thin out,” Agnis replied.
+She nailed a Baby Spider perfectly in its eye and whacked a falling spider out in the air with her bow.
+“At this rate, we should be finished with them soon.”

 In minutes, the Baby Spiders were dispatched with barely any loss of health.

-“That wasn’t even a warm up.”
-Zeraph stated with a smirk.
+“That wasn’t even a warm-up,” Zeraph started with a smirk.
 He stashed away his sword into his belt and walked up towards the group.

-Zero and Allan was scurrying around collecting fallen loot on the ground as if they were competing against one another for the upper hand.
+Zero and Allan were scurrying around collecting fallen loot on the ground as if they were competing against one another for the upper hand.

-“We’ll equally share the loot.”
-Zero said towards his team.
-Usually when there were groups, at the end of the hunt the loot were split up equally for cash.
+“We’ll equally share the loot,” Zero said to his team.
+Usually, when there were groups, the loot was split up equally for cash at the end of the hunt.
 Everyone agreed with Zero’s statement.

 Zero noticed a couple of new plants beside the tree.

 “Hey guys, give me a moment.”
 Zero walked up to the new plant beside the tree.
-With his herbology skill, he was successfully able to gather the new plants without destroying it in its natural state.
+With his herbology skill, he successfully gathered the new plants without destroying them in their natural state.